TOOLBOX SKILL: Translating your skill set into a working process.

 SKILL SET

-Translating your Skill Set into a Working Process
+From Skill Set to Working Process

 WRITTEN BY: STEVE HOLLOWAY